LDISD is now a District of Innovation

 Lake Dallas ISD is now officially a designated "district of innovation."

-Trustees on Monday approved a five-year innovation plan, giving the district greater local control over its operations and improve outcomes for its students and community by taking advantage of various exemptions and flexibilities while still operating within the state's education rules and guidelines.
+Trustees approved a five-year innovation plan, giving the district greater local control over its operations and improve outcomes for its students and community by taking advantage of various exemptions and flexibilities while still operating within the state's education rules and guidelines.

 The Lake Dallas ISD Innovation Committee developed a proposed District of Innovation Plan (Local Innovation Plan).
 The Lake Dallas ISD District Educational Improvement Committee unanimously approved the proposed District of Innovation Plan on Thursday, January 19.